Unlawful Discrimination Policy

 Once concerns about unlawful discrimination, including Title IX concerns, are brought forward to Human Resources or the Office of Student Affairs, interim measures may be available while the investigation is ongoing.

-strong>Interim measures for students may include: counseling assistance from the Center for Wellness and Disability Services, a leave of absence, time off from classes, change of class schedule or activities, change of housing, no contact notices, targeted education programs and limitations/restriction on campus access/activities for the person alleged to have engaged in the unlawful conduct.
+Interim measures for students may include: counseling assistance from the Center for Wellness, a leave of absence, time off from classes, change of class schedule or activities, change of housing, no contact notices, targeted education programs and limitations/restriction on campus access/activities for the person alleged to have engaged in the unlawful conduct.

 If an investigation of unlawful discrimination reveals that a faculty member, administrator, supervisor, or employee has engaged in unlawful discrimination, disciplinary action will be taken, in the complete discretion of Wentworth.